hkotek/hkotek.com/_posts/2023-11-06-text-to-images-models-biases.md

 The next batch of prompts consists of attachment ambiguities at the phrasal level.
 At this point, I no longer expect that the model will have training data that could directly bear on the desired image, at least not directly, so we might be able to more directly learn about its language processing abilities. *Spoiler: there's little evidence that any real syntactic parsing is taking place!*

 I tried one of the most commonly used examples in intro to linguistics textbooks and courses: ***"the woman saw the man with the binoculars"***.
-As with the examples above, there are two parses here that arise from two different possible attachment sites for the phrase "with the binoculars":
+As with the examples above, there are two parses here that arise from two different possible attachment sites for the phrase *"with the binoculars"*:
 1. The woman [saw \[the man\] \[with the binoculars\]]
 2. The woman [saw [the man with the binoculars]]